Cheannel/CODSOFT/Project_Titanic_Survival_Prediction/README.md

 - Numpy
 - Matplotlib
 - Seaborn
-Jupyter Notebook (Anaconda)
+- Jupyter Notebook (Anaconda)

 ## Conclusion
 In conclusion, my analysis of the Titanic dataset has provided valuable insights into the factors that influenced passenger survival during the tragic sinking of the RMS Titanic in 1912.
 I have discovered trends and patterns in the relationship between the features.

 The gender of passengers played a pivotal role, with a significantly higher survival rate among females.
 Passenger class was another key factor, with first-class (1) passengers having a better chance of survival compared to those in lower classes.
+This is because almost half of the passengers in first class survived.
 Age was also a contributing factor, with children having a higher likelihood of survival.

 The predictive models, including Logistic Regression and Gradient Booster, demonstrated the same degrees of success in forecasting survival.